 - Complete and submit an application for admission.

-- Applications can be submitted online with ApplyTexas, or in person at any campus Registrar's office.
+- Applications can be submitted online with ApplyTexas, or in person at your Admissions and Registrar Office.

 - Get help with your online application by following our ApplyTexas application instructions.